spiffdev/help-pages/pages/04.Spiff-Concepts/03.workflows/01.workflow-details/02.panels/docs.md

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/03.workflows/01.workflow-details/02.panels/Screen%20Shot%202020-09-22%20at%2012.14.07%20pm.png)

 2. Now go to your scene explorer on the right hand side and select the Materials drop down.
 Here you will see the names of the panels in your model.
+This models panel is called Label.

  ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/03.workflows/01.workflow-details/02.panels/Screen%20Shot%202020-09-22%20at%2012.14.17%20pm.png)